 The first prelim paper must be completed by the fourth semester, the second prelim paper must be completed by the eighth semester, all language and course requirements must be completed by the end of the semester in which the second prelim paper is defended, and a dissertation proposal must be submitted and defended within two weeks of the defense of the second prelim paper.

-The department does not usually have guaranteed financial aid packages to offer prospective graduate students.
-Most students find support of some type, usually as a TA or PA in our department or some other program.
 Full-time enrollment is assumed in order to satisfy requirements on satisfactory progress as defined in the graduate student handbook.

 Graduate School Resources